hexops/devlog/content/2023/mach-ecosystem-c-libraries.md

 ### Keeping our runtime C dependencies small

 One way that we're keeping _runtime C dependencies_ (the ones your game/app would ship with!) a smaller, focused, set - is by building tooling: a `mach` CLI and fully-fledged GUI editor like other engines have.
-But how does that help reduce runtime dependencies Well, at runtime you may need:
+But how does that help reduce runtime dependencies?
+Well, at runtime you may need:

 * Harfbuzz: for Unicode text layout
 * GLFW (and some headers): for window management)